Spartan Soldiers push through preliminary round

-The M1A2 Abrams SEP V2 main battle tank crew assigned to 2nd Battalion, 69th Armored Regiment, 2nd Armored Brigade Combat Team, 3rd Infantry Division, prepare for the Sullivan Cup during preliminaries at Fort Benning, Georgia, May 2, 2022.
-The Sullivan Cup requires mastery of individual tasks, technical and tactical competence, and the ability to demonstrate an array of maneuver, sustainment and gunnery skills.
-(U.S. Army photo by Sgt.
-William Griffen, 50th Public Affairs Detachment)
+The M1A2 SEPv2 Abrams tank crew assigned to the "Panther Battalion," 2nd Battalion, 69th Armor Regiment, 2nd Armored Brigade Combat Team, 3rd Infantry Division, complete the final round of the preliminaries during the Sullivan Cup Competition at Fort Benning, Georgia, May 2, 2022.
+Crews will face a variety of physical events and mental test to include stress shoots, live fire exercises and physical training, all aimed at identifying the best crews and Soldiers the armor and cavalry have to offer.
+(U.S. Army video by Pfc.
+Duke Edwards, 50th Public Affairs Detachment)

 |Date Taken: